-Program Components: Using their inquiry and problem-solving skills to follow maps and clues, students will explore parts of Dundurn Castle in their search for Fin.
-Using various hands-on activities students will learn about and create patterns, work together to sort reproduction objects into categories, play with historic toys, and practice their mathematical skills.
+Program Components: Using inquiry and problem-solving skills to follow maps and clues, students will explore parts of Dundurn Castle in their search for Fin.
+While participating in various hands-on activities, students will learn about and create patterns, sort objects into categories, play with reproduction historic toys, and practice their mathematical skills.
 Every program will end with meeting Fin himself!